zepam/Glossary/README.md

 **Underfitting:** Occurs when a machine learning model is too simple to capture the underlying patterns in the training data, resulting in poor performance on both the training and testing data.

 **Auto-encoders:** Neural networks that can efficiently compress and encode data, and then use that encoding to reconstruct the original data as accurately as possible, which can reduce the input data dimensionality.

+**Noise:** In the collected data noise is anything that is unwanted or adds difficulty for the model to interpret within said data.